YouTube

 ANTS NEST

-I spent a lot of my time in the gushing rain trying to protect my camera and that included a lot of standing still as and when I could.
-Unfortunately, I didn’t realise I had stood on an ants trail or nest until I got the first bite and oh my god those things can hold on to you!
+I spent a lot of my time in the gushing rain trying to protect my camera, and that included a lot of standing still as and when I could.
+Unfortunately, I didn’t realise I had stood on an ant’s trail or nest until I got the first bite, and oh my god, those things can hold on to you!

-All the beating and flicking didn’t rid me of this pest and before I knew it I had one on my leg and another in my armpit…I suppose it could have been worse and yes I’ve experienced that too 😬
+All the beating and flicking didn’t rid me of this pest, and before I knew it, I had one on my leg and another in my armpit…I suppose it could have been worse, and yes, I’ve experienced that too 😬

 DES MILLE COLLINES (Day 18)